▶ See also Growing Up in Trashkun by Alter Resnick

 - Sheyna Leta Reznikovich (later Shirley Resnick) was born in Trashkun in 1902.
 She emigrated to the US in 1922.
 In ~1929 she married a "landsleit from Russia" and moved to Nicaragua.
 She died there in the mid-1930s.

-- Chaim Daniel Reznikovich (later Alter or Albert Resnick) was born in Trashkun in 1906.
+- Chaim Daniel (Alter) Reznikovich (later Albert Resnick) was born in Trashkun in 1906.
+He was probably given the apotropaic name Alter (meaning "old") because three earlier siblings had died very young, and it was hoped that Alter would live to old age.
 He emigrated to the US in 1923.
 Officially he took the name Albert, but he was always known as Alter.
 On 9 June 1935 he married Ida Greenspan, who was born in New York City on 25 May 1911.
 Alter died on 8 September 1982, and Ida died on 27 April 1997, both in Brooklyn, New York.
 The three children of Alter Resnick and Ida Greenspan:

 - Gail Joy Resnick was born in Brooklyn, New York, on 28 October 1939.
 On 30 August 1959 in Brooklyn, she married Lewis Henry Rosen, who was born in Brooklyn on 30 August 1959.
 They had two children.
 Gail's second husband was Jack Eagelfeld, who was born in New York City on 23 December 1927 and died on 1 June 1989.